 Buying and financing a new home can be a daunting task and many of us turn to friends and family for advice.
 But the only experts in the mortgage field….are the experts in the mortgage field!
 Friends and family might not be the experts they think they are.
 The mortgage guidelines and interest rates are changing so frequently that unless someone is in the mortgage field as a full-time job, you should only take advice from a mortgage professional.

 Everyone likes to think PMI (Private Mortgage Insurance) is evil.
 Everyone likes to think they should not have to pay it, and everyone wants to find a way around paying it.
 There are ways to work around PMI, but like all things in life, there are trade-offs.
 A person really needs to look at all the options and trades-offs, and consider how long they think they are likely to spend in their new home.
 Then everyone needs to consider paying PMI!
 What do I mean?

 When someone says the words: mortgage insurance, most people have a negative reaction because they think paying mortgage insurance is a waste of money.
 Most people, of course, always think they are qualified well enough, and should not have to pay PMI (Private Mortgage Insurance).
 But most people don’t realize the low down payment loan they need would not even exist without PMI, so maybe its not as evil as first imagined.
 Another thing that people do not realize is that there is an option to get the lender to pay for the PMI.
 It is called LPMI, which stands for Lender Paid Mortgage Insurance.
 This is available only on

+Is Private Mortgage Insurance tougher to get on condos?
 I almost feel like there is no more PMI (Private Mortgage Insurance) on condos!
 But that is not true, there is PMI availability for condos, but it is getting harder to get.
 Most people know by now that PMI is needed on a Conventional loan if you have less than 20% down payment.
 I recently had a client who